Some of the most recent impactful medical advances have happened in studying the gut-brain axis.

 When we consume L reutri, it’s shown to increase oxytocin levels and decrease cortisol levels.

-Sleep and probiotics: Impaired sleep is a common symptom of major depressive disorder most commonly manifested as difficulty in falling asleep, staying asleep, unrefreshing sleep, and daytime sleepiness.
-Serotonin, is a neuromodulator of sleep.
-As probiotics have been shown to affect levels of serotonin via the gut-brain axis, probiotics also likely have an effect on sleep.
+Sleep and probiotics: Impaired sleep is a common symptom of major depressive disorder, most commonly manifested as difficulty in falling asleep, staying asleep, unrefreshing sleep, and daytime sleepiness.
+Serotonin is a neuromodulator of sleep.
+As probiotics have been shown to affect serotonin levels via the gut-brain axis, probiotics also likely affect sleep.

 The table below indicates where our primary neurotransmitters are produced in our body.
 Notice that for most neurotransmitters, the production is a combination of endogenous (meaning produced by our body) and exogenous (meaning produced by our microbiome).
-If we don’t have adequate strains of the various species needed to produce serotonin, for example, our serotonin levels will likely not be balanced.
-Further studies are needed and it is likely that supplementation with the targeted strains of probiotics will prove helpful to optimize our neurotransmitter production.
-We recommend various strains and brands of probiotics with our patients depending on what their symptoms are and what hormones are out of balance.
+If we don’t have adequate strains of the various species needed to produce serotonin, our serotonin levels will likely not be balanced.
+Further studies are needed, and supplementation with the targeted strains of probiotics will likely prove helpful in optimizing our neurotransmitter production.
+We recommend various strains and brands of probiotics to our patients depending on what their symptoms are and what hormones are out of balance.

 The bottom line is they help with inflammation which helps our endogenous production of feel-good hormones.
 They also help produce feel-good neurotransmitters directly.

-Increased expression of pro-inflammatory cytokines IL-1β, IL-6, TNF-α, as well as interferon-gamma (IFN-γ), and C-reactive protein (CRP) are repeatedly observed in people experiencing depression.
+Increased expression of pro-inflammatory cytokines IL-1β, IL-6, TNF-α, interferon-gamma (IFN-γ), and C-reactive protein (CRP) are repeatedly observed in people experiencing depression.

 These endotoxins cause the body to mount a global immune response.
-It is hypothesized that probiotics may exert their effects on the central nervous system by improving the integrity of the gastrointestinal lining, reducing the ability of the endotoxins to leak into the bloodstream and, in turn decreasing global inflammation.
-The reduction of inflammation improves regulation of the HPA axis and neurotransmitter activity.
+It is hypothesized that probiotics may exert their effects on the central nervous system by improving the integrity of the gastrointestinal lining, reducing the ability of the endotoxins to leak into the bloodstream, and, in turn, decreasing global inflammation.
+Reducing inflammation improves the regulation of the HPA axis and neurotransmitter activity.